 - The statistical errors grow exponentially with t, except for the case of the pion. - For extracting higher states number of methods are developed: A common approach is to use k ≠ i and study the generalized eigenvalue equations.

-Summary: Extract the mass as described above.

-If computation is done with physical values of the quark masses, then study its dependence as a function of a, and L before we can compare to experimental data.
+Extracting the mass as described above, we then study its dependence as a function of quark masses, a, L, before we can compare to experimental data.